-Each reporting period, we revalue the contingent consideration obligations associated with business combinations to their fair value and record increases in their fair value as contingent consideration expense and decreases in the fair value as contingent consideration income.
+Each reporting period, we revalue the contingent consideration obligations associated with business combinations to their fair value and record the resulting change in fair value as either contingent consideration expense and or income.
 Changes in contingent consideration result from changes in the assumptions regarding probabilities of successful achievement of related milestones, the estimated timing in which the milestones are achieved and the discount rate used to estimate the fair value of the liability.
 Contingent consideration may change significantly as development of our programs progress and additional data are obtained, impacting our assumptions.
 The assumptions used in estimating fair value require significant judgment and the use of different assumptions and judgments could result in a materially different estimate of fair value.